dnanexus/dxCompiler/doc/ExpertOptions.md

 The workflow `parameter_meta` section supports the same attributes as the task `parameter_meta` section.

-# Setting DNAnexus-specific attributes in extras file
+# Setting DNAnexus-specific attributes in extras.json

 When writing a DNAnexus applet the user can specify metadata and runtime options through the [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata#annotated-example) file.
 The dxCompiler equivalent is the _extras_ file, specified with the `-extras` command line option.